13302296C/flutter_rte/README.md

 ## Basic Implementation

 Basic implementation of this editor doesn't require a controller.
-For simplicity and eas of use, [HtmlEditor] gives you access to the following top-level attributes:
+For simplicity and ease of use, [HtmlEditor] gives you access to the following top-level attributes:

 - height,
 - minHeight,